syepesc/elixir_testable_http_api_client/README.md

 ## What to expect when running the app?

-This is only a command app that will run using `iex`.
-To start having an idea of what the app does start reading `lib/elixir_testable_http_api_client
+This is an app that only work trough commands typed in the terminal after running it using `iex`.
+To have an idea of what the app does start reading `lib/elixir_testable_http_api_client/repo_contest.ex`.
-/repo_contest.ex`.

 ## How to run the project?